discordjs/guide/guide/sapphire/first-command.md

 :::
 ::::

-Because its spread usage, we will be using `module.exports` in all the guides, so let's create the class and set `module.exports` to it!
+`module.exports` will be used for these pages.
+Let's begin populating the command class:

 ```js
 module.exports = class PingCommand extends Command {